 Most crappie fishermen spend a lot of time obsessing over jig colors and styles.
 But both pros believe the rate of fall is decidedly more important, and that’s impacted by everything from line and jighead size to the size of the soft-plastic.

 Sheppard and I are casting 1/32-oz.
 Jenko Slasher heads, and most of our fish are coming out of brush in 14 feet of water.
 A jig that small sinks slowly and is fairly difficult to locate on the LiveScope screen—especially for a newbie like me.
-But when I switched to a heavier jig that I could see more easily, I quit getting bites.
+But when I switch to a heavier jig that I can see more easily, I quit getting bites.
 Sheppard mentions a recent tournament where the crappie were holding in 20 feet of water and refused to hit anything but a tiny hair jig.
 “You could almost make a cast and eat a sandwich by the time your jig got down to where it needed to be,” he says.

 Is Live-Scope Fishing Fair?

 There’s still plenty of fishing skill required to use the LiveScope to its potential.
 In addition to interpreting what you’re seeing on screen, you still have to cast accurately and perfectly control your boat.
 You need a good understanding of seasonal crappie movements to know where to begin your search, and it helps to know what a crappie bite feels like.